 Health Warrior has multiple different types of food bars, but one that stands out is its Lemon GoldenBerry Protein Bar.
 This particular bar has 190 calories, 10 grams of protein, 6 grams of fiber and only 10 grams of sugar.
 Found here.

 Considering it also has a good amount of magnesium and potassium in it, it is also rich regarding minerals.
 Overall, this is probably the most “natural” of the bunch.
 The only downer is that some of the flavors can be a bit taffy-like in consistency, but many overlook that because the flavor is generally excellent.
+One that we find is easy to chew without leave much sticky stuff in your mouth is the peanut butter version.
 Found here.

 Protein bars are excellent sources of proteins, fats, carbohydrates and fiber, which makes them staples for many runners and triathletes.
 We have listed our favorites above, and once you find one that works for you, we suggest buying in bulk in order to save money.